Hernando Sun Article

 This article was submitted to the Hernando Sun Magazine

 There is a new microbrewery called Brooksville Brewing Company located on US 19 a little south of Spring Hill Drive in the former Rookie’s Restaurant location.
 They are not new to brewing beer since they have been brewing in the location off and on since 2010.

 The location has been home to a number of restaurants: Longshots, Duke’s, American Grill, Passports, and Rookies.
 The Brooksville Brewing Company is comprised of a portion of the building that held these restaurants.
 They purchased the tap room, patio, and brewery.
 They do not own the other area or sign.
 This means that the Rookie’s sign will stay there even though the brewery is open.

 Seating is cozy in the tap room which can hold up to 45 people.
 There is a large couch and the feel is more of what you would expect from a coffee shop than a bar.
 The owner Keith Krueger said he wanted to “Create an atmosphere where people can have a beer and communicate.”
 He intends for it to be a quiet place to have a drink and talk with friends.
 They do not plan to have loud music.
-The tap room is currently open Thursday from 5pm to 9pm and Friday and Saturday from 5pm to 10pm.
+The tap room is currently open Friday and Saturday from 5pm to 10pm.